Updated: Aug 6

 "Show" don't "tell"

 For those of you who want more red-meat advice, I have four rules for you to follow.
-I promise you haven't heard these before, as evidenced by how rarely I see them in print.
+I promise you haven't heard these before, as evidenced by how rarely I see these rules upheld in print.
 Movies ignore these rules even more often.

 Because your readers are living beings, your writing must also be alive.
 Your work must satisfy an innumerable set of under-defined tasks and ever-changing standards.
 I will not address those because they are discussed ad nauseam on a thousand other sites.
 Instead, I offer you four short rules to help you write fresh, crisp stories.